-August/September October November/December Creating the learning environment Cooperating teacher introduces teacher candidate as co-teacher to students and parents.
-Cooperating teacher and teacher candidate discuss classroom norms and routines.
-Teacher candidate observes cooperating teacher's teaching, paying attention to student learning and various pedagogical approaches.
-Cooperating teacher and teacher candidate discuss assessment and grading philosophy/policy.
-Teacher candidate examines student work with cooperating teacher.
-Candidate begins actively participating in classroom routines and teaching (taking roll; working w/ small groups and independent students; co-plan lessons and units; co-plan and implement brief learning segment, such as giving instructions, conducting a pre- assessment, or facilitating a discussion.)
-The teacher candidate will continue activities begun previously and: • expand length of learning segment: coplan, implement, and review • somewhat longer teaching/learning segments. • explore cooperating teacher's curricular resources and begin to take note of other options. • increase time spent on examining student work with cooperating teacher. • begin providing oral and written feedback to students. • begin grading in consultation with cooperating teacher • take on some responsibility for planning a series of lessons in Language Arts or Math.
-The teacher candidate will continue activities begun previously and: • further expand teaching/learning segment, using new instructional strategies and experimenting with ideas learned in coursework. • increase role in joint planning. • increase parts and numbers of lessons taught independently and co-taught with CT • work with cooperating teacher to norm expectations for student feedback and increase responsibility for grading. • implement a mini Independent Student Teaching string of three to five mornings in Language Arts, Math, and/or Science. • participate in a three-way meeting with Supervisor and winter/spring Cooperating Teacher. • transition to second placement in December Building relationships with students (questions for the teacher candidate): Who are your students? • What is the range of previous academic achievement, home languages, and range of language proficiencies, racial/ethnic/socioeconomic background? • What are the special educational needs of your students? • What are your students' interests and hobbies?
+August/September October November/December ugust/September Creating the learning environment • Cooperating teacher introduces the teacher candidate as co-teacher to students and parents. • Cooperating teacher and teacher candidate discuss classroom norms and routines. • Teacher candidate observes cooperating teacher's teaching, paying attention to student learning and various pedagogical approaches. • Cooperating teacher and teacher candidate discuss assessment and grading philosophy/policy. • Teacher candidate examines student work with cooperating teacher. • Candidate begins actively participating in classroom routines and teaching taking roll, working w/ small groups and independent students co-plan lessons and units; co-plan and implement brief learning segment, such as giving instructions, conducting a preassessment, or facilitating a discussion.
+Building relationships with students (questions for the teacher candidate): • Who are your students? • What is the range of previous academic achievement, home languages, and range of language proficiencies, racial/ethnic/socio-economic background? • What are the special educational needs of your students?
+October The teacher candidate will continue activities begun previously and: expand length of learning segment: co- plan, implement, and review somewhat longer teaching/learning segments. explore cooperating teacher's curricular resources and begin to take note of other options. increase time spent on examining student work with cooperating teacher. begin providing oral and written feedback to students. begin grading in consultation with cooperating teacher November/December The teacher candidate will continue activities begun previously and: • further expand teaching/learning segment, using new instructional strategies and experimenting with ideas learned in coursework. • increase role in joint planning. • increase parts and numbers of lessons taught independently and co-taught with cooperating teacher. • work with cooperating teacher to norm expectations for student feedback and increase responsibility for grading.

+Establishing a lation shine.
+The second states

-Establishing relationships: The cooperating teacher, teacher candidate, and university supervisor will:
+Establishing relationships: The cooperating

+teacher, teacher candidate, and university

+supervisor will:

-• set up 3-way meeting and
+set up 3-way meeting and discuss

-discuss how the 3-way
+how the 3-way relationship supports

-relationship supports the

-candidate's learning.
+the candidate's learning.

-• establish consistent time for
+establish consistent time for

-cooperating teacher and candidate
+cooperating teacher and

+candidate to collaborate

-to collaborate and debrief.
+and debrief.

-• review and sign Clinical Work Agreement.
+review and sign Clinical Work

+Agreement.

-• discuss teaching cycle (planning,
+discuss teaching cycle (planning,

 implementing, assessing, reflecting)

-and the concept of learning
+and the concept of learning segment.

-segment.

-• discuss procedure and
+discuss procedure and expectations for

-expectations for formal

-supervisor observations.
+formal supervisor observations.